-Articles about PLC's, COVID-19's effect on wastewater treatment facilities, automation and IIoT, and more were Control Engineering’s five most clicked articles from June 28-July 5, 2020.
+Articles about wastewater surveillance tracking COVID-19 infections, using IIoT for a more energy-efficient pump environment, top 5 VFD parameter changes explained, and more were Control Engineering’s five most clicked articles from Jan.
+18-24, 2021.
 Miss something?
 You can catch up here.

 Smart and proactive digital solutions can help support ongoing operations even through disruptive global events like the COVID-19 pandemic.